 The second one is Fiora, who takes the cake, the shop and the whole freaking baking industry!
 It's almost impossible to talk about the game's plot beyond the first two hours without mentioning the (FIRST!)
 Wham Episode involving them.

-What Measure Is a Non-Human?: Subverted.
+Subverted.
 Shulk is horrified once he discovers that Faced Mechon have Homs inside them, and when he discovers later that there is actual life on Mechonis in the form of the Machina.
 This makes him forget about his Roaring Rampage of Revenge against Mechonis, as he would be taking sentient life.
-Later the Telethia are played for all the horror they deserve.
+Later, the Telethia are played for all the horror they deserve.

-Let's not forget when all the High Entia are transformed into Telethia.
+A little later, when all the pure-blooded High Entia are transformed into Telethia.

-What the Hell, Hero?: The rest of your party will have something to say when you decide to attack a red-named (6+ levels higher than you) monster.
+The rest of the party will have something to say when trying to face a red-named (6+ levels higher) monster in battle.